dmcwee/sci/challenges/en/Challenge-5.md

 - The following users have volunteered to help the team:

-    - General Staff: Larry
+    - Engineering Staff: Johanna Lorenz

-    - Financial System Access: Katie
+    - Sales & Marketing: Miriam Graham

-    - Julian has volunteered to have their previously permanent privileged access role of "Password Administrator" be assigned only when needed.
+    - Nestor Wilke has volunteered to have their previously permanent privileged access role of "Global Administrator" removed and given "Password Administrator" only when needed.

-    - Use the public IP address of a team member to populate office trusted location.
+    - Use the [public IP address of a team member](https://www.whatsmyip.org/) to populate office trusted location.
 You may choose to use the public IP address of multiple team members but keep one unused or use a VPN to simulate an unknown location.

 ## Success Criteria

 - Correctly configure a trusted location identified by IP address(es).

-- Create conditional access policies for Financial Systems Access and General Staff groups that will grant access based on their locations.
+- Create conditional access policies for *Sales* and *Engineering* groups that will grant access based on their locations.

-- Test the ability for a member of the “Financial Systems Access" to successfully authenticate or fail to authenticate based on location.
+- Test the ability for a member of the *Sales* to successfully authenticate or fail to authenticate based on location.

-- Test the ability for a member of the “General Staff" group to sign in.
+- Test the ability for a member of the *Engineering* group to sign in.

 - Users are forced to change their password if their sign in risk level is identified as Medium or High.

-- Julian must be able to elevate her privilege to "Password Administrator" and, while she uses this elevated role, she must be forced to use MFA.
+- Nestor must not be able to get *Global Admin* rights, but can elevate their privilege to "Password Administrator" and, while elevating their role, they must be forced to use MFA.

 Your coach will discuss your assessment before you move on to the next challenge.